 It’s easy to create a new Power BI Desktop file and import some data into it and create reports.
 But, what if you need to analyze growth percentage across product categories and for different date ranges?
 Or, you need to calculate year-over-year growth compared to market trends?
 You need to use the query language Data Analysis eXpresssion (DAX).
 DAX helps you create new information from data already in your model.
 It is a collection of functions, operators and constants that can be used in a formula, or expression, to calculate and return one or more values.

-In this webinar recording, get a kickstart to working with DAX in Power BI.
+In this on-demand webinar, get a kickstart to working with DAX in Power BI.
 We look at the basics of working with DAX functions, touch on critical concepts like filter context and look at the environment for constructing calculations.
 You will learn about differences and best practices when using calculated columns and measures.
 We touch on the commonly used CALCULATE() and RELATED() functions and provide a few sample DAX functions so you’ll get feel for how the language works, all within the Tabular environment of Power BI.

 Learning how to create effective DAX formulas helps get the most out of your data.
 When you get the information you need, you can solve real business problems that affect your bottom line.
 This is the power of Power BI, and DAX will help you get there.